 The Province also maintains a Social Program to provide free travel for BC Seniors (Monday to Thursday), Students, Disabled people and their escorts, and travel for approved medical appointments.
-In 2021/22, Social Program Fees amounted to \$10.4 million, of which Route 19 received \$358,000.
+In 2022/23, Social Program Fees amounted to \$12.2 million, of which Route 19 received \$411,000.

 In February 2023 the B.C. government announced was taking action to lower fare increases for people who rely upon B.C.'s coastal ferry service through \$500 million in new funding for BC Ferries, to counter the impacts of global inflation which could drive fare increases to more than 10% annually over the next 4 years.
-The B.C. government's goal is to keep annual average fare increases below 3% a year.
-More detail here.
+The B.C. government's goal is to keep annual average fare increases below 3.2% a year throughout Performance Term 6.

-Provincial support for minor ferry routes 2004-2022
+Provincial support for minor ferry routes 2004-2023